petercraigmile/GSP/README.md

 R and R/C++ code for simulating, fitting, and predicting geostatistical stationary processes.
-At the moment, the code assumes that each process is isotropic (the covariance depends on the distance between spatial locations and not the angle).
+At the moment, the code assumes that each process is isotropic (the covariance depends on the distance between spatial locations and not the angle/direction).

 Further remarks: